Dargavs: City of the Dead

-There is a late medieval Ossetian necropolis outside the village of Dargavs called the "City of the Dead" (Город мёртвых).
+There is a late medieval necropolis outside the village of Dargavs called the "City of the Dead" (Город мёртвых).
 It comprises 99 different tombs and crypts.
 Some sources say the oldest of the crypts dates back to the 12th century.
 In addition to the tombs, a tower stands at the back of the burial complex.

 Architecture

 The crypts have ridged curved roofs which rise in step-like fashion to a pointed peak at their center.
 The smaller crypts have flat sides at the front and back and curve inwards on the sides while the very smallest have no roofs whatsoever.

 The walls are made of stone blocks and mortared with most likely lime or clay-lime.
 In the walls are square holes to place the dead bodies in the crypt.

 On the inside of the crypts there is a pointed groin vault complex supporting the roof, though on the smaller ones these are pointed barrel vaults.
 The bigger crypts can be 2–4 stories high.

+On the bank of the Uallagdon river near the crypts stands the Mamsurov tower at 16 meters high, built by Ingush tower builders Dugo Akhriev and Khazbi Tsurov.